phiresky/masters-thesis/manuscript.md

 After each training step, the projected new policy depends on the previous policy.
-To prevent an infinite stacking of old policies, the explicitly projected policy is only used as a surrogate, while the real policy as based on a learned approximation.
-To prevent the real policy and the projected policy from diverging, the divergence between them is computed again in the form of the KL divergence or the Wasserstein $W_2$.
+To prevent an infinite stacking of old policies, the explicitly projected policy is only used as a surrogate, while the real policy is based on a learned approximation.
+To prevent the real policy and the projected policy from diverging, the divergence between them is computed again in the form of the KL divergence or the Wasserstein $W_2$ distance.
 The computed divergence (_trust region regression loss_) is then added to the policy gradient loss function with a high factor.

 We explore PG-TRL as an alternative training method to PPO.

 ## Multi-agent reinforcement learning (MARL)

-Usually, reinforcement learning algorithms operate on POMDPs.
+Usually, reinforcement learning environments are modeled as POMDPs.
 POMDPs only have a single agent interacting with the environment, so for multi-agent settings, we need a different system that can model multiple agents interacting with the world.
 There are different ways of extending POMDPs to work for multi-agent tasks.
-Decentralized POMDPs (Dec-POMDP) [@{https://www.springer.com/gp/book/9783319289274}] are a generalization of POMDPs that split the action and observation spaces
+Decentralized POMDPs (Dec-POMDP) [@{https://www.springer.com/gp/book/9783319289274}] are a generalization of POMDPs that split the action and observation spaces into those of each agent.

+A Dec-POMDP consists of:

 - A set of $n$ agents $D=\{1,\dots,n\}$
 - A set of states $S$